 If the content you are looking for is composed of more than one box, simply select all the consecutive boxes that match your field (non-consecutive boxes may result in an inefficient model).
 For example, the screenshot below shows the Street Address field populated with 3 boxes (also note, the order of the selection does not matter, just that the boxes are selected):

 Once you have selected the proper box(es) for each of your fields (as displayed on the right-hand side of the document), press the validate button to submit the data to the training model.
 You must repeat the tagging process for 20 total documents before training can occur.

 The progress bar above each picture indicates the advancement of your tagging efforts and identifies the milestones at which a new model is generated.

-Every 20 documents, a new model is being trained and automatically deployed into your API environment.
 You will receive an email whenever your latest model has been trained and is up and running:

 Note that the more documents you feed into your model, the more accurate it will be.

 With that being said, we will generate the first version of your trained model once you reach the 20 documents threshold (uploaded and validated).